TYLER PAYTAS

 ACU Institute for Religion & Critical Inquiry Seminar, Melbourne, 2018

-PA Central Division Meeting, comments by Daniel Hagen, Chicago, 2014
+APA Central Division Meeting, comments by Daniel Hagen, Chicago, 2014

 The Cosmos of Reasons: Sidgwickian Ethics and Non-Moral Consequentialism